liferay-design/liferay.design/src/markdown/lexicon/core-components/charts/chart-bar.md

 order: 224
 ---

-A graphical data representation based on rectangle bars with proportional lengths and heights.

 ### Color use

 You can use colors in different ways in Bar Charts, but there are two main use cases in Lexicon: